Randy Charlton: Professional career

+Miami Dolphins

-In 2023, Charlton signed with the Miami Dolphins as an Un-drafted free agent.
+In 2023, Charlton signed with the Miami Dolphins as an Undrafted free agent.
 Charlton played three preseason games for the Miami Dolphins, recording one tackle, one sack and one pass deflection.
 He was placed on the practice squad and later released on September 4, 2023.

+Edmonton Elks

 On April 23, 2024, Charlton signed with the Edmonton Elks of the Canadian Football League (CFL).
 He was released on June 3, 2024.

+Birmingham Stallions

+On April 29, 2026, Charlton signed with the Birmingham Stallions of the United Football League (UFL).